lifinance/contracts/docs/NXTPFacet.md

 ///        event emission.
 The validity of the bid and
 ///        bidSignature are enforced offchain
-/// @param encodedMeta The meta for the function struct PrepareArgs {
+/// @param encodedMeta The meta for the function struct NXTPData {
+  address nxtpTxManager;
-  InvariantTransactionData invariantData;
+  ITransactionManager.InvariantTransactionData invariantData;
   uint256 amount;
   uint256 expiry;
   bytes encryptedCallData;